fenago/python-networking-sysadmins/development/lab_guides/Lab_6.md

 The result is the Unix epoch --- January 1, 1970.

-Having completed this exercise, you know how to use the `time` and `datetime` modules to get the output as the Unix `epoch` time, as shown in *Figure 6.10*, and to use `timedelta` to represent intervals.

-There is one more module that it is sometimes used in combination with `datetime`, which is the `calendar` module.
-The `calendar` module provides additional information about calendar years; that is, how many days there are in a month.
-This can also be used to output calendars such as the Unix function.

 Now have a look at an example where you create a calendar and get all of the days in a month as follows: